kadabraevo/IoT-Measure-and-gyrolevel/README.md

 ## How to setup
 Go to https://nodejs.org and download the LTS version for your operating system.
-• Run the installer
+- Run the installer
-• Make sure to “Add to PATH” during installation.
+- Make sure to “Add to PATH” during installation
-• Finish the setup
+- Finish the setup

 ### Initialize the project
 ```